noriakis/cam-uncertainty/README.md

 ### Introducing uncertainty to class activation mapping in convolutional neural networks
 Jupyter notebooks are for reproducing the visualization involving the general image classification.

-- models: directory storing models (for 2DCNN).
+- models: directory storing models.
-- weights: directory storing model weights (for 1DCNN).
+- weights: directory storing model weights.
+	- best_weights_ECG.h5 (for 1DCNN model)
+	- best_weights_CXP.h5 (for DenseNet121 with dropout)
 - images: directory storing the numpy array of tested images (resized to 224 x 224) and the resulting figure.

 #### The dataset used: